CyberCRI/RedWire/README.md

   - Create blank value and refer to it
   - ** Model references to insert in an array **
     - What is a reference?
+- Use {} for arrays and objects in action layout?
+  - Or use [] to create implicit sequence and {} to create implicit parallel (but still requires labels?)

 Findings
 ========